Maux D'enfants Lyrics in English Patrick Bruel , La Fouine

 Dry your tears, look at me

-I have so many other words for you
+I've got so many other words for you

-Your eyes ask where we are going
+Your eyes ask Where are we going

-How many are silent today
+How many went silent today

-How many more will there be?
+How many more will there be

 Lyrics and Translations Licensed & Provided by LyricFind